top of page

 What is the Retirement Visa?

-The Colombian Retirement Visa, officially known as the M-11 Migrant Visa, is a residence permit tailored for foreign retirees who receive a stable pension or retirement income.
+The Colombian Retirement Visa, officially known as the M-11 Migrant Visa, is a migrant visa tailored for foreign retirees who receive a stable pension or retirement income.
 This visa is ideal for individuals looking to enjoy Colombia’s affordable cost of living, high-quality healthcare system, and vibrant culture while securing legal residency in the country.

-To qualify, applicants must demonstrate a minimum monthly pension income of at least three times the Colombian minimum wage, which is adjusted annually.
+To qualify, applicants must demonstrate a minimum monthly pension income of at least three times the Colombian minimum wage, which as of 2026 is COP5,250,750.00, or USD$1,450.00.
 This pension income must come from a government entity, social security, or a private pension fund.
 The visa is typically granted for up to three years and can be renewed as long as the applicant continues to meet the financial requirements.
 After maintaining the M-11 Visa for five consecutive years, retirees may become eligible to apply for a permanent resident visa, granting them long-term stability in Colombia.

 Holding a Colombian Retirement Visa provides numerous benefits, including access to public and private healthcare, the ability to open local bank accounts, and opportunities to integrate into Colombia’s diverse expat communities.
 Whether settling in bustling cities like Bogotá and Medellín or opting for tranquil coastal towns, retirees can experience an excellent quality of life with warm weather, welcoming locals, and a relaxed pace of living.